The new way of identifying micro-organisms and contaminants

 Current processes, techniques and technologies for microbe and contaminant identification takes between 24 to 48 hours, where the initial sample taken for examination needed to be obtained without disruption (tainting) and then transported to a lab.
 That time between the moment the sample was taken and the final result, depending on sophistication of equipment used and man-powered involved, could be as long as a week.

-Most of the time involved was due to the time the microbe needed to incubate (or grow) in a petri dish.
+Most of the time involved was due to incubating the microbes in a petri dish.
 Our system cuts that time drastically.

 Sample Collection In The Future